matt-sm/graphql-express-postgres/README.md

 The schema follows the classic user, posts, comments structure.
 Schema definitions are built using `graphql-tools`.

 Authentication uses `express-jwt`.
 For protected resolvers simply wrap the function in `authenticated()`.

+Tests use jest and execute against a database instance seeded with test data.
 ## Install:
 - run locally with nodemon + babel: `npm run dev`
 - build and run on a server: `npm start`